Skip to Content

 2. Engraving on a bamboo tray

 Then I tried to engrave my logo onto one of the xTool bamboo trays.
-This was…okay.
-For this one, I didn’t use the “framing” function you’re prompted to do in XCS.
+For the first one below, I didn’t use the “framing” function you’re prompted to do in XCS.
 And man did it make a difference!
-Check out the uneven placement below.
+Check out the uneven placement.
 So make sure you take the extra minute or so to do your framing.

 One thing that frustrated me about the bamboo tray is that the settings weren’t already in XCS.
 I had to reference a little handout that came with the trays and input the settings myself in XCS.

 I used exactly the recommended settings, and the engraving turned out pretty good.
-As you can see, there is some minor scorching on some areas, which isn’t great.
+As you can see, there is some minor scorching on some areas (without air assist), which isn’t great.
 This took a while to engrave because the letters were so thick, so that’s probably why.
 This is fine for me, but I don’t think I’d want to sell this.

-However, when the design wasn’t as thick, there was much less scorching.
+However, when the design wasn’t as thick (below, right photo), there was much less scorching.
 Have a look at this design I threw together—I’m going to use this to set plants on!

 xTool M1 review pros & cons